pablomartinezalvarez/glayu/README.md

 Argument | Description
 ------------ | -------------
 `[layout]` | __post__ or __page__.
 If no layout is provided, Glayu will use the post layout.
-`<title>` | article title.
+`<title>` | Article title.
 If the title contains spaces, surround it with quotation marks.

 ##### Examples